snel-repo/EMUsort/README.md

 2. `emu_config.yaml` file
    - will be automatically generated and should be updated to make operational changes to EMUsort using the `--config` (or `-c`) command-line option
 3. `sorted_yyyyMMdd_HHmmssffffff_g#_<session_folder>_Th#_spkTh#` folders (tagged with datetime stamp, group ID, session folder name, and parameters used)
    - Each time a sort is performed, a new folder will be created in the session folder with the date and time of the sort.
 Inside this sorted folder will be the sorted data, the phy output files, and a copy of the parameters used to sort the data (`ops.npy` includes channel delays under `ops['preprocessing']['chan_delays']`).
-The original dataset files will not be modified.
+The corresponding channel indexes for each sort are saved as `emg_chans_used.npy`.
+In each new sort folder, the `emu_config.yaml` is also dumped for future reference, which also includes channel indexes used in each sort as `emg_chans_used`.
 4. `concatenated_data` folder
    - will be automatically created if the `emg_recordings` field has more than one entry, such as `[0,1,2,7]` or `[all]`, which automatically includes all recordings in the session folder